-The enforcement date is expected to be in the first quarter of 2023.
-An exact enforcement date cannot be provided at this time as the process of amending the Regulations is dependent on several regulatory process and legal requirements, but in the interim you must either:
+An exact enforcement date cannot be provided at this time as the process of amending the Regulations is dependent on several regulatory processes and legal requirements, but in the interim you must either:

 - meet the current regulation requirements, or

 - Fridges/freezers manufactured in New Zealand, or imported prior to the enforcement date, will still fall under the 2002 Regulations and can legally be sold without meeting the new regulation requirements.

 - Fridges/freezers manufactured in New Zealand, or imported from the enforcement date, must meet the new regulation requirements.
 This includes meeting the new MEPS requirements, displaying the new Energy Rating Label and being registered to the new requirements.